rmsk2/Hello_Foenix256_Jr/testprogs.md

 In `cursor.asm` a little example is given which demonstrates controlling the cursor position in machine language.
 On top of that it prints all characters available in the font on the screen.
 This example can be built by running `make cursor`.
 The resulting program has the usual target address of $4000 from where it can be started after an upload through `fnxmgr`.

+## Text IO
+In `txtio.asm` you will find routines which allow full control over the cursor as well as printing text on the screen relative to the cursor positon and a robust string entry function.
+The program `test_txtio.asm` demonstrates these routines.
+It can be built using
+`make txtio`.
+The target address of the resulting binary `txtio.bin` is as usual $4000.